-When you hear the words oral surgery, you may think of a hospital setting, general anaesthesia, and one or more days in recovery from this type of dental procedure; but you might be surprised to know what is actually considered oral surgery in dentistry.
-Many procedures done in a general dental office are considered oral surgery and patients that require such procedures are booked for the procedure without the inconvenience of being put on a waiting list for treatment.
+When you hear the words oral surgery, you may think of a hospital setting or general anesthesia or even one or more days in recovery from this type of dental procedure.
+You might be surprised to know what oral surgery is all about in dentistry.
+Many procedures done in a general dental office are considered oral surgery.
+Patients that require dental care are booked for dental surgery without the inconvenience of being put on a waiting list for treatment.t.

 The most recognized form of oral surgery is tooth extraction.
 Reasons for tooth extraction can range from:

 - Impacted or partially erupted wisdom teeth

 - Teeth beyond repair either from tooth decay, root fracture, or trauma